Steven-Grevera/ENC4265/manual.md

 # Coffee
 ![image](https://github.com/user-attachments/assets/1bdc1c09-adb8-4bb8-96ab-30aee766a288)
+*Figure 50: Image showing the menu to access Coffee Effects.
+Image Taken By: Steven Grevera*
 ![image](https://github.com/user-attachments/assets/b154265c-9777-4acf-8792-e03369e0ceab)
+*Figure 51: Image showing the main character drinking her coffee.
+Image Taken By: Steven Grevera*

 Coffee provides smaller but helpful benefits to the player at a selection of 1 of each.
 Unlocking other coffee requires Coffee Bean Bags which can be found while exploring corridors.
 ![image](https://github.com/user-attachments/assets/0aa0e452-9bb7-49a1-9e6f-f747ce62d6b2)
+*Figure 52: Image showing a Coffee Bean collectible item bag out in a corridor.
+Image Taken By: Steven Grevera*

 Collecting a coffee bean bag while exploring corridors, regardless of if you complete it to it’s exit or get a “game over”, keeps the bean forever in your amount collected total.
 Each corridor can only have a set amount collected within it maximum, before they no longer count toward your grand total.
 This amount can be seen on the corridor level selection screen.
  ![image](https://github.com/user-attachments/assets/6b6f0c8a-6ab7-4490-b681-7593b0ba86c8)
+*Figure 53: Image showing the corridor selection and the coffee beans obtained and max in that corridor.
+Which is circled in red.
+Image Taken By: Steven Grevera*

-To access the coffee menu, select the clipboard menu on the table from the above image **(Label figure properly later for referencing-)**  and you will be greeted to a selection of options.
+To access the coffee menu, select the clipboard menu on the table from Figure 50 and you will be greeted to a selection of options listed below in Figure 54.

 ![image](https://github.com/user-attachments/assets/a75475a4-0645-43db-b5d7-9c75bdf4ec45)
+*Figure 54: Image showing the coffee menu options.
+Image Taken By: Steven Grevera*

-Selecting an option will cause your character to drink some coffee as an animation and give you the coffee benefit that you selected.
-Please note that as well that using a coffee item despite it’s numerical “cost” does not actually use any beans and is more so an unlock requirement, not a “cost”.
+Selecting an option will cause your character to drink some coffee as an animation and give you the coffee benefit that you selected. **Please note that as well that using a coffee item despite it’s numerical “cost” does not actually use any beans and is more so an unlock requirement, not a “cost”.**